kanaria69/Mainecoco/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.